 Drop off of children to ASC Camp

-Drop off will occur promptly at 10am for morning sessions.
+Drop off will occur promptly at 9am for morning sessions and will need to will need to sign-in their child. .
 Early drop off is not an option.

 Parents/guardians will drop campers off at the outside door of the ASC camp/classroom: Unit 9/ Third Street Center, Carbondale